 I am the staff governor and have taught at Eldon for many years.
 I am a member of the Quality of education committee

 I am a local resident and co-opted governor, with two children at Eldon.
 I am a member of the Quality of Education Committee.

-I am a local resident and a secondary school teacher.
-I am a member of the Resources committee.
+I am a parent governor with a child in reception.
+I am a member of the resources committee.

 I have been dedicated to Education for over thirty years My passion is working strategically within Education to ensure children have the best start to building a life rich with knowledge, skills and empathy for others.
 I have extensive knowledge of what makes schools work effectively and how they can maximise impact.
 I am currently undertaking my Doctorate in Educational Leadership and Coaching.